SamuelLysterCummins0/PortManagementSystem/README.md

 4. Dock ships in the new port and unload the cargo.

 ## Running the Project
-To run the project, just compile and run `ShippingSystem.java`.
+To run the project, just compile and run `GUIApplication.java`.
 This will start everything so you can create ports, add ships, and manage your shipments. **For the best experience, keep the application minimized** so it runs smoothly.